In vitro Toxicology | OECD 492B

 OECD 492B | The Reconstructed Human Cornea-like Epithelium (RhCE) Test Method for Eye Hazard Identification

-The OECD 492B test is an internationally recognized in vitro method for evaluating the potential of chemicals and mixtures to cause eye irritation or serious eye damage.
-It is widely used for regulatory safety assessment and identifies substances requiring classification under the UN Globally Harmonized System (GHS) for ocular hazards:
+The OECD 492B test is an internationally recognized in vitro method for evaluating the potential of chemicals (substances and mixtures) to cause eye irritation or serious eye damage.
+It is widely used for regulatory safety assessment and identifies on its own substances requiring classification under the UN Globally Harmonized System (GHS) for ocular hazards:

 - Category 1 (Serious eye damage classification); H318